 Morel Mushrooms Spring Early!

 This stretch of rainy weather has certainly caused many spring flowers, plants and trees to start blooming – it won't be long and Morel mushrooms will be coming up.
 In west-central Illinois, where Harpole’s Heartland Lodge is located, morel mushrooms are certainly the mushrooms of choice.
-And according to my insider information from the lodge (Gary, of course), the mushroom season is about to be in full swing!
+And according to my insider information from the lodge (Gary, of course), the mushroom season is only a couple weeks away!

 What exactly is a morel?
 According to Merriam-Webster, a morel is any of several edible fungi (genus Morchella, especially M. esculenta) having a conical cap with a highly pitted surface.
 However, I’m thinking that most of the people who go morel mushroom hunting aren’t really concerned about the dictionary definition – it appears that mushroom hunting is as much of a sport as anything.
 And then there are those who enjoy the distinctive taste of their pick – the taste sometimes being described as nutty.
 Morels are most normally cooked and eaten fresh but they can be dried or frozen (but some of the texture and flavor are lost).